How AI Product Photo Relighting Solves the Background-Color-Mismatch Problem in Ecommerce 2026

 Here's what happens when most tools remove a product background: they isolate the subject, plop it onto a new backdrop (usually white, sometimes a lifestyle scene), and call it done.
 The product retains the original lighting conditions from the studio shoot—warm tungsten tones, hard directional shadows from a studio softbox, specular highlights shaped by a completely different light source.
 The new background has its own lighting signature.
 The two don't speak to each other.

-detectable lighting inconsistencies
+of AI product images have detectable lighting inconsistencies

-mismatched lighting
+higher return intent from mismatched lighting

-inconsistent shadows
+of shoppers instantly detect inconsistent shadows

 The numbers aren't abstract.
 A product image with mismatched lighting doesn't just look unprofessional—it triggers a subconscious distrust response.
 Shoppers assume the product doesn't match what they'll receive.
 They're not wrong.
 Ghost shadows, grey casts, and color temperature mismatches are reliable predictors of the "won't match description" return reason.